GovTechSG/apex-complete-docs/sections/load-testing/planning.md

 It will be good to plan based on the most "heavy-hitting" APIs as well as APIs which cause the most computation on the backend to monitor the performance.
 Hence, appropriate request parameters and payload should be crafted to test the worst case scenario of heavy computation during.

-Ideally the APIs load-tested should not exceed 3-5 seconds at all.
+Ideally the APIs load-tested should not exceed 3-5 seconds.

-The availability (based on planned and unplanned downtime) and latency of the API should be published in the documentation or API description as per IM8 (20.1-S1)
+The availability (based on planned and unplanned downtime) and latency of the API must be published in the documentation or API description as per IM standards.
 The latency determined during load-testing can be used as a reference to this.

 ## Determining Testing Transactions Per Second